-Greg Brown is a professor of finance and director of the Frank Hawkins Kenan Institute of Private Enterprise.
+Greg Brown is a professor of finance and executive director of the Frank Hawkins Kenan Institute of Private Enterprise.
 He also is the founder and research director of the Institute for Private Capital.

 His recent research centers on alternative investments, including hedge funds and private equity funds.
 He also is a leading expert on financial risk and the use of derivative contracts as risk management tools.